-Applicants are limited to non-profit, non-governmental agencies located in Georgia that received 2013 competitive SASP awards, and that provide services to core services, direct intervention, and related assistance to support direct services to victims and co-victims of sexual violence.
+Applicants are limited to non-profit, non-governmental agencies located in Georgia that received 2014 continuation SASP awards, and that provide services to core services, direct intervention, and related assistance to support direct services to victims and co-victims of sexual violence.

-Applicant agencies should be certified and eligible to receive Local Victim Assistance (LVAP) 5% funds.
-Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to drawing down funds.
+Applicant agencies should be certified and eligible to receive Local Victim Assistance Program (LVAP) 5% funds.
+Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to receiving an award.